sonus21/JsonPath/README.md

   ]
 }
 ```
 * `NOTE: some of the JsonPath's aggregate functions do not work on master.
 However there is a Pull Request :https://github.com/json-path/JsonPath/pull/197/files that provides the fixes to make aggregate functions work.
-This fork also incorporates the changes in from the Pull request ?`
+This fork also incorporates the changes from the aforementioned Pull request`

 The above transformation specification can be used to produce the following summary document